net-daemon/docs/docs/user/support_policy.md

 ### Major releases of NetDaemon runtime

 We aim to always be on the latest major version of .NET to allow users to take advantage of the latest features and performance improvements of .NET as well as the newest language features of C#.
-We will release new versions of NetDaemon as soon as possible after a new version of .NET is released.
+We will try to release new versions of NetDaemon as soon as possible after a new version of .NET is released.

 Sometimes we might introduce breaking changes if neede in order to make the project easier to maintain or introduce new features.
 This will result in a new major version of NetDaemon.
 We will provide a migration guide for users to upgrade to the latest version.